Home > Project Cars > PROJECT VEHICLE> Lexus GX470 Lower Control Arm Replacement (DIY Suspension Repair Guide)

 Park your GX on level ground and engage the parking brake.
 Chock the wheels for good measure.
 Loosen the lug nuts on the front wheels before jacking up the vehicle.
 Lift the vehicle using the manufacturer designated jack points (consult your owner’s manual if you don’t know where they are) and carefully raise the front end, placing jack stands securely under the frame rails.

-Step 2: Disarm the Defenders
+Step 2: Remove the Front Wheels

 Remove the front wheels and set them aside.
 Now, the fun (and slightly technical) part begins.
 Identify the lower control arm – it’s the beefy metal component connecting the wheel hub to the frame.
 Locate the two bolts securing the control arm to the frame and remove them using your socket wrench (you might want to use an impact gun or a long extension for more leverage).
 Remember, lefty-loosey!
 Next, tackle the ball joint.
 This is where a ball joint separator tool comes in handy.
 Compress the spring using the tool according to the instructions, then pry the ball joint loose from the knuckle with a strategic hammer strike.
 Repeat on the other side.